Connect with us

 Paul Bradley, Robin Chapman and Adam Waddingham make up the management team.

 As a matter of fact I had visited but it was many years ago, so I decide to return and pay my new friend a visit when I get back to the mainland.
-And that is how The Fox and I find ourselves shunting into the tight car park at Spratley’s Meadow on Remembrance Day for this second round match against FC.
+And that is how The Fox and I find ourselves shunting into the tight car park at Spratley’s Meadow on Remembrance Day for this second round FA Vase match against Hilltop FC.

 After an horrendous journey down, the setting is a breath of fresh air.
 It is a glorious day in deepest, darkest Buckinghamshire and the light is showing off the stately trees surrounding the ground in all their autumn glory.